-Don't change survey methods/ protocols.
-Survey in the same season/ month each time, especially when this is influential.
-For example far eastern curlew numbers have been going up in Darwin Harbour over the last decade but you are unlikely to ever find a far eastern curlew in Darwin in July, as this is when they are in the northern hemisphere.
+Don't change survey methods/protocols.
+Survey in the same season/month each time, especially when this is influential.
+For example, far eastern curlew numbers have been going up in Darwin Harbour over the last decade but you are unlikely to ever find a far eastern curlew in Darwin in July, as this is when they are in the northern repeating what they did.